ibm-cloud-docs/cloud-object-storage/libraries/python.md

 {: codeblock}
 {: python}

 You need to provide an IAM API Key for Aspera high-speed transfers.
-[HMAC Credentials](/docs/services/cloud-object-storage/iam?topic=cloud-object-storage-service-credentials#service-credentials-iam-hmac){:new_window} are **NOT** currently supported.
+[HMAC Credentials](/docs/services/cloud-object-storage/iam?topic=cloud-object-storage-service-credentials#service-credentials-iam-hmac){: external} are **NOT** currently supported.
 For more information on IAM, [click here](/docs/services/cloud-object-storage/iam?topic=cloud-object-storage-iam-overview#getting-started-with-iam).
 {:tip}

 To get the highest throughput, split the transfer into a specified number of parallel **sessions** that send chunks of data whose size is defined by a **threshold** value.